Croeso!

 • The £1.8 billion development of Cardiff Bay was Europe’s largest waterfront regeneration project – and the opening of the £106 million Wales Millennium Centre helped turn Cardiff into an important destination for leisure and business travel.

 • Cardiff is known as a vibrant centre of learning.
-You'll find the campuses of Cardiff University, Cardiff Metropolitan University, the University of South Wales and the Royal Welsh College of Music and Drama there.
+Cardiff University, Cardiff Metropolitan University, the University of South Wales and the Royal Welsh College of Music and Drama all have campuses there.

 • The first time the British Royal Family were captured on film was in 1896.
 Pioneering cinematographer Birt Acres filmed the Prince and Princess of Wales visiting the Cardiff Industrial and Fine Art Exhibition.